threefoldfoundation/www_threefold_farming/content/page/why/cards/card1/card1.md

 button: Learn More
 link: '/blog'
 order: 1
-excerpt: We created a complete peer-to-peer architecture that can assist the world in it's journey towards decentralization.
-Blockchain and edge computing were only steps towards that end goal.
-Our model removes complexity and inefficiencies.
-No intermediaries.
-No marketing.
-No gimmicks.
-Everything is automated.
-Completely end-to-end.
-But it doesn't end there.
-Users get full control over their data with 100% security and privacy.
-Not even ThreeFold can access it.
+excerpt: Blockchain and edge computing gave birth to the era of decentralization.
+ThreeFold's peer-to-peer architecture is the next step in that evolution, bringing an extremely simple, super efficient and ultra secure end-to-end environment.
+This means users have 100% ownership and access rights over their data.
 ---